Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Abstract

 \section{Abstract}

-We investigate the Unruh-Fulling (UF) effect in a class of nonlocal field theories by calculating the expectation value of the Rindler number operator in Minkowski vacuum and the response function of the Unruh-DeWitt detector (UD).
-Contrary to the existing approaches, here, the field is quantised in terms of the Unruh creation and annihilation operators along with the Rindler mode solutions.
-Such choice, as oppose to standard Minkowski decomposition, naturally incorporates the time translational invariance in the positive frequency Wightman function and hence inherently captures the thermal equilibrium in the system.
-In this manuscript we analyse the fate of the UF effect for a massless real scalar field in the context of both the Lorentz noninvariant nonlocal theory (LNI-NLT) and Lorentz invariant nonlocal theory (LI-NLT).
-In case of LNI-NLT, we find that both the expectation value of number operator and the response function of the UD detector are modified by an overall multiplicative factor.
-Whereas in the background of LI-NLT the aforementioned quantities remain identical to those of the local field theory.
-We also derive the temperature of the thermal bath as detected by the Rindler observer by implementing the formulation of equilibrium thermodynamics.
-Our results suggest that the Unruh bath temperature remains unaltered for both the LNI-NLT and LI-NLT.
+We investigate the Unruh-Fulling effect in a class of nonlocal field theories by examining both the number operator and Unruh-DeWitt detector methods.
+Unlike in previous literature, we use Unruh quantization to quantize the matter field.
+Such choice, as oppose to standard Minkowski decomposition, naturally incorporates the time translational invariance in the positive frequency Wightman function and thus captures the thermal equilibrium of the system.
+We analyze the Unruh-Fulling effect for a massless real scalar field in both the Lorentz noninvariant and Lorentz invariant nonlocal theories.
+In Lorentz noninvariant nonlocal theory, the expectation value of number operator and the response function of the detector are modified by an overall multiplicative factor.
+Whereas in Lorentz invariant nonlocal theory these quantities remain identical to those of the standard Unruh-Fulling effect.
+The temperature of the thermal bath remains unaltered for both the Lorentz noninvariant and Lorentz invariant nonlocal theories.
+Therefore, in terms of temperature, the nonlocal Unruh-Fulling effect is universal while it is derived via Unruh quantization, whereas the transition rate may be modified.